 Gerson therapists believe that people with cancer have too much salt (sodium) in their bodies compared to the amount of potassium.

 Why people with cancer use it

 You may have been told by your doctor that conventional treatments such as chemotherapy and radiotherapy cannot cure your cancer.
 It can be very difficult to accept that cancer can't be cured.
 In this situation, many people look for alternative therapies, including diets such as Gerson.
 But there is no scientific evidence that the Gerson diet works.
 In fact it may cause serious health problems and could make you feel worse.

 Diet may play an important role in helping to prevent cancer.
 But there is currently no scientific evidence to prove that making drastic changes to your diet will help to kill cancer cells.

 Talk to your doctor before making any decisions about following an alternative diet.

 Some people use alternative or complementary therapy to feel more in control of their cancer and its treatment.

-Some people believe that certain alternative or complementary therapies help boost the immune system which helps to fight their cancer.
+Some people believe that alternative or complementary therapies can boost the immune system.
+That way it helps to fight their cancer.

 There is no scientific evidence to prove this, partly because of lack of research.
 We, need more research to have proof.
 Only then can we say with certainty that Gerson therapy affects the immune system.